theoriginalsam/theoriginalsam.github.io/README.md

 **Live Site:** [https://theoriginalsam.github.io/](https://theoriginalsam.github.io/)

-*(Note: If you named your repository something other than `theoriginalsam.github.io`, replace the link above with `https://theoriginalsam.github.io/your-repository-name/`)*

----

 This site is built using plain HTML and styled with Tailwind CSS.
 It is deployed using GitHub Pages.